 If your cancer is very small and hasn't invaded the wall of your bladder, your doctor may recommend:

 - Surgery to remove the tumor.
-Transurethral resection (TUR) is often used to remove bladder cancers that are confined to the inner layers of the bladder.
-During TUR, your doctor passes a small wire loop through a cystoscope and into your bladder.
+Transurethral resection of bladder tumor (TURBT) is often used to remove bladder cancers that are confined to the inner layers of the bladder.
+During TURBT, your doctor passes a small wire loop through a cystoscope and into your bladder.
 The loop is used to burn away cancer cells with an electric current.
 In some cases, a high-energy laser may be used instead of electric current.
-TUR may cause painful or bloody urination for a few days following the procedure.
+TURBT may cause painful or bloody urination for a few days following the procedure.

-Surgery to remove the tumor and a small portion of the bladder.
+- Surgery to remove the tumor and a small portion of the bladder.
 During segmental cystectomy, sometimes called partial cystectomy, the surgeon removes only the portion of the bladder that contains cancer cells.
-Segmental cystectomy may be an option if your cancer is limited to one area of the bladder that can easily be removed without harming bladder function.
+Segmental cystectomy is rarely used and may only be an option if your cancer is limited to one area of the bladder that can easily be removed without harming bladder function.